electron/electron/docs/development/source-code-directory-structure.md

-# Source code directory structure
+# Source Code Directory Structure

-## Overview

-The source code of Electron is separated into a few parts, and we are mostly following Chromium on the separation conventions.
+The source code of Electron is separated into a few parts, mostly following Chromium on the separation conventions.

 You may need to become familiar with [Chromium's multi-process architecture](http://dev.chromium.org/developers/design-documents/multi-process-architecture) to understand the source code better.

-## Structure of source code
+## Structure of Source Code

 * **atom** - Source code of Electron.
   * **app** - System entry code.